nielssorensen/OpenEmu-wiki/Style-Guide.md

 NSStringFromClass(...)
 ```

-* Class ivars and properties should be aligned
+* Instance variables and properties should be aligned
 ```objective-c
 @interface SomeClass
 {